meghasunke111/Cursor-AI-Agent-QA-Validation/README.md

 Notes

-Free WebMobi accounts don’t expose full API; this repo uses a Mock API to satisfy the hybrid requirement and uses real UI automation for creation and validation.
+Free WebMobi accounts don’t expose full API; mock API used for hybrid requirement.

+Real UI automation is used for creation and validation.

-Do not commit .env to GitHub.
-Keep credentials in GitHub Secrets for CI.
+Do not commit .env to GitHub; use GitHub Secrets for CI.

+Required Comments

+Python code: comment complex actions, e.g., login, create event, validate UI.

+GitHub Actions: comment steps like installing dependencies, setting env vars, uploading artifacts.

+Always explain why a step exists, not just what it does, for maintainability.